allpix-squared/allpix-squared/tools/mesh_converter/README.md

 * `xyz`: Array to replace the system coordinates of the mesh.
 A detailed description of how to use this parameter is given below.
 * `workers`: Number of worker threads to be used for the interpolation.
 Defaults to the available number of cores on the machine (hardware concurrency).
 * `vector_field`: Select if the observable is a vector field or scalar field (Defaults to `true` matching the default observable `ElectricField`).
+* `log_level`: Specifies the lowest log level which should be reported.
+Possible values are the same as for the Allpix Squared framework.

 ### Usage
 To run the program, the following command should be executed from the installation folder: